Cornish language

-Along with Welsh and Breton, Cornish is descended from the Common Brittonic language spoken throughout much of Great Britain before the English language came to dominate.
-For centuries, until it was pushed westwards by English, it was the main language of Cornwall, maintaining close links with its sister language Breton, with which it was mutually intelligible, perhaps even as long as Cornish continued to be spoken as a vernacular.
-Cornish continued to function as a common community language in parts of Cornwall until the mid 18th century.
-There is some evidence of knowledge of the language persisting into the 19th century, possibly almost overlapping the beginning of revival efforts.

-A process to revive the language began in the early 20th century, and in 2010, UNESCO announced that its former classification of the language as "extinct" was "no longer accurate."
+Cornish is currently recognised under the European Charter for Regional or Minority Languages, and the language is often described as an important part of Cornish identity, culture and heritage.
 Since the revival of the language, some Cornish textbooks and works of literature have been published, and an increasing number of people are studying the language.
-Recent developments include Cornish music, independent films and children's books.
-A small number of people in Cornwall have been brought up to be bilingual native speakers, and the language is taught in schools and appears on road signs.
+Recent developments include Cornish music, independent films, and children's books.
+A small number of people in Cornwall have been brought up to be bilingual native speakers, and the language is taught in schools and appears on street nameplates.
 The first Cornish-language day care opened in 2010.

 Classification

 Cornish is a Southwestern Brittonic language, a branch of the Insular Celtic section of the Celtic language family, which is a sub-family of the Indo-European language family.
 Brittonic also includes Welsh, Breton, Cumbric and possibly Pictish, the last two of which are extinct.
 Scottish Gaelic, Irish and Manx are part of the separate Goidelic branch of Insular Celtic.

 Joseph Loth viewed Cornish and Breton as being two dialects of the same language, claiming that "Middle Cornish is without doubt closer to Breton as a whole than the modern Breton dialect of Quiberon [Kiberen] is to that of Saint-Pol-de-Léon [Kastell-Paol]."
 Also, Kenneth Jackson argued that it is almost certain that Cornish and Breton would have been mutually intelligible as long as Cornish was a living language, and that Cornish and Breton are especially closely related to each other and less closely related to Welsh.